 Authorship.
-Please keep author groups to five or fewer authors.
-Some contributions may be more appropriately credited with an acknowledgement.
-Please review the criteria for authorship published by the International Committee of Medical Journal Editors before making final decisions about authorship.
+Please keep author groups to six or fewer authors.
+Some contributions may be more appropriately credited with an acknowledgment.
+Review the criteria for authorship published by the International Committee of Medical Journal Editors before making final decisions about authorship.
 Authors and individuals whose contributions are to be acknowledged must give their permission to be named.
 Medical students and residents are encouraged to include more experienced physicians in their author groups, although we welcome Last Word essay submissions from all.

-FPM seldom accepts articles that public relations or marketing communications professionals have been involved in developing (e.g., writing, recruiting an author to write, editing, proofing, and assisting with research).
-Such involvement often signals that the article has been influenced by individuals who have conflicts of interest or that the author has a conflict of interest.
-The authors must disclose the involvement of such entities, and these disclosures generally point to conflicts of interest that can’t be mitigated sufficiently to allow for acceptance of the article.
+FPM seldom accepts articles that public relations or marketing communications professionals have been involved in developing.
+Authors must disclose the involvement of such entities, and these disclosures generally point to conflicts of interest that can’t be mitigated sufficiently to allow for the acceptance of the article.

 Credentials.
 Include brief statements of the authors' current professional responsibilities, just a sentence or two for each author.

 References.
+Keep references to a minimum.
 Supply numbered references when you quote from or refer directly to information from another publication and to support any statement that you believe readers are likely to question.

 Graphs, tables, and illustrations.
 We are available to help authors create or refine graphs and artwork to illustrate articles we publish.
-We prefer tables, graphs and illustrations that build on information provided in the body of the article rather than duplicate it.
-They should be understandable on their own, not dependent on the article for explanation.
-If you supply illustrations, please include descriptive material that can be used in a caption.
+We prefer tables, graphs, and illustrations that build on the information provided in the body of the article rather than duplicate it.

-We're happy to have video or photos for publication, although we may decline to use those that are not sharp, well-lit, interesting, or useful.
+We're happy to have videos or photos for publication, although we may decline to use those that are not of high enough quality.
 Please include signed photo releases from the individuals depicted.
-(We can supply photo-release forms to use if needed.)

 Copyrighted materials.
-If you incorporate previously published material into your article — a table from another source, for instance — please label it as "COPYRIGHTED MATERIAL; PERMISSION REQUIRED."
-We prefer to ask permission to reprint such material ourselves.
+If you incorporate previously published material into your article — a table from another source, for instance — please label it "COPYRIGHTED MATERIAL; PERMISSION REQUIRED."
+We will need to seek permission to reprint such material.

-If your manuscript is accepted, it will go through three editing stages: a substantive edit, a light “polishing” edit, and a review for correctness.
-Some manuscripts are edited heavily in the first stage, and we sometimes ask authors to fill gaps in their presentation at that point.
-We will ask you to review and approve all substantive changes.
-Once the content is essentially final, we won't ask you to review subsequent versions of the article.
+If your manuscript is accepted, it will then undergo a professional edit.
+Some manuscripts are edited substantially in this stage, and authors may be asked to fill gaps in their presentation at that point.
+Authors are asked to review and approve all substantive changes.
+Edited articles then undergo layout and copyediting/proofing.
 Time from acceptance to publication varies, but you should expect it to take from three months to one year.

 If your organization is interested in sponsoring an editorial supplement, see FPM's Editorial Supplement Guidelines.